-No visit to the October Country Inn would be complete without a through tour of our grounds.
+No visit to the October Country Inn would be complete without a through tour of our grounds (check us out).
 The in-ground swimming pool is about a third of the way up the backyard hillside.
 The pool deck and deckhouse may be all the further you’ll get.
 Slouch in a deck-chair for a while.
 Soak in the quiet and gaze at the unbroken forested hillsides to the south.
 If you’re up for a little more adventure, just around the corner of the half-grown Eastern hemlock to the west, follow a mowed path uphill thorough the head high wild scrub and grasses.
 This path becomes quite steep in spots.
 Take any of the branches, they all come together at the top where you’ll find two chairs.
 Have a well-earned seat.

 Catch your breath from this short but very steep little climb, and once again soak in the quiet and gaze out over the Broad Brook valley.
 Turn to the north and gaze into an untracked 300 acre forest.
 Wander through it if you have the inclination, but be careful.
 It’s easy to get lost in an untracked forest.